MJR009/BP_Jabukod/README.md

 ### Syntax highlighting

-A part of this repository is a custom extension for syntax highlighting of Jabukód files with `.jk` filename extension.
+A part of this project is a custom extension for syntax highlighting of Jabukód files with `.jk` filename extension.
 For correct functionality, move cloned repository containing the extension to `~/.vscode/extensions/`.
 The extension is purposefully not available publicly.